 A RGGI CO2 offset allowance represents a project-based greenhouse gas emission reduction outside of the capped electric power generation sector.
-At this time, the RGGI States limit the award of offset allowances to five project categories, each of which is designed to reduce or sequester emissions of carbon dioxide (CO2), methane (CH4), or sulfur hexafluoride (SF6) within the 10-state region.
+At this time, the RGGI States limit the award of offset allowances to five project categories, each of which is designed to reduce or sequester emissions of carbon dioxide (CO2), methane (CH4), or sulfur hexafluoride (SF6) within the nine-state region.

 Offsets are an important component of each state's CO2 Budget Trading Program.
 By recognizing CO2-equivalent emissions reductions and carbon sequestration outside the capped sector, offsets provide compliance flexibility and create opportunities for low-cost emissions reductions and other co-benefits across sectors.

 The RGGI States cooperatively developed prescriptive regulatory requirements for each of the five offset categories.
 These requirements ensure that awarded CO2 offset allowances represent CO2-equivalent emissions reductions or carbon sequestration that is real, additional, verifiable, enforceable, and permanent.
 All offset projects must be located within one of the RGGI States.

 CO2 offset allowances may be used to satisfy a limited portion of a regulated power plant's compliance obligation.
 Initially, the use of CO2 offset allowances is constrained to 3.3 percent of a power plant's total compliance obligation during a control period, though this may be expanded to 5 percent and 10 percent if certain CO2 allowance price thresholds are reached.

 This section of the website is designed to act as a resource for general information on the offset component of state CO2 Budget Trading Programs and as a portal for offset project sponsors and independent verifiers to access the instructions and materials needed to submit relevant project and accreditation applications.

 General information on RGGI offsets, including project categories, requirements, and project tracking system, is available through links on the left side of this page.

 Project sponsors and verifiers should consult links to Application Process and Verification Process to learn about relevant application, verification, and accreditation processes.
 Specific eligibility and other regulatory requirements for each of five project categories are included in each state's CO2 Budget Trading Program regulations.